-The Consultation Group includes nine different stakeholder groups (national NGOs, international NGOs, civil society organizations, academia, the private sector, and community forestry, fishery, and protected area groups) The VFC identified more stakeholders who would be impacted by REDD+ than what was suggested in the Roadmap.
+The Consultation Group includes nine different stakeholder groups, which is more than what was suggested in the Roadmap.
 The VFC and Secretariat paid particular attention to expanding the stakeholder contact list based on lessons learned from the previous PEB CSO and IP representatives selection.

 At the national level, outreach to the stakeholders was conducted using existing NGO and CSO networks.
-While it was challenging to do so at the local level due to lack of such structures and geographical distance from Phnom Penh, the VFC and Secretariat utilized numerous opportunities to obtain relevant stakeholders' contacts at the local level during the process.
-The birth of the Consultation Group, which includes CF, CFi, and CPA groups, marks the beginning of their efforts to establish an exhaustive list of relevant stakeholders at the local level.
+While it was challenging to do so at the local level due to lack of such structures and geographical distance from the city, the VFC and Secretariat utilized all the opportunities to obtain relevant stakeholders' contacts at the local level during the process.
+The birth of the Consultation Group, which includes CF, CFi, and CPA groups, is the beginning of their efforts to establish an exhaustive list of relevant stakeholders at the local level.